-This activity has been a big hit since the recent launch of my new book, Simple Play: Easy Fun For Babies.
+This activity has been a big hit since the launch of my book, Simple Play: Easy Fun For Babies.
 It takes an inexpensive item you very likely already have in your home and capitalizes on your baby's developmental interests in the first year - namely exploratory sensory play through touching, grasping and mouthing.

 This is one of the 40 activities in Simple Play that prove you don't need to be artsy or crafty, have a Pinterest-worthy playroom or a house-full of expensive toys in order to play in ways that promote your baby's cognitive, motor and sensory development!

 Benefits of Tactile Play

 FiIl a room with store-bought baby toys and your little one might spend most of her day interacting with soft plush toys and smooth hard plastic.
 But to fully develop the tactile (touch) sensory system, it's important for your little one to interact with a wide variety of the textures found in our everyday lives.
 Learn more about sensory play for babies.

 Food makes a great sensory play material - even when it’s not mealtime.
 Learning to touch objects that are a wide variety of textures - wet, slimy, sticky, bumpy, scratchy, etc. - is an important part of healthy sensory development.
 Through positive, playful interactions with textures, your baby learns that these new sensations are not threatening or uncomfortable.